The iconic bridges of Istanbul

 2. The Fatih Sultan Mehmet Bridge

-Named after the Ottoman Sultan Mehmed the Conqueror, the Fatih Sultan Mehmet Bridge, also known as the Second Bosphorus Bridge, was completed in 1988.
-This suspension bridge is located further north of the Bosphorus Bridge and serves as another vital link between Europe and Asia.
+Next, we have the Fatih Sultan Mehmet Bridge, also known as the Second Bosphorus Bridge.
+Completed in 1988, this bridge is named after the Ottoman Sultan Mehmed the Conqueror.
+Positioned further north of the Bosphorus Bridge, it serves as another vital link between Europe and Asia.

 3. The Galata Bridge (Galata Köprüsü)